nwulkow/OpinionDyamicsModelling/readme.txt

 The .mat-files "abmconfig_..." denote Matlab-objects containing realisations of the ABM.
 This means the time-evolution of individual opinions of agents and of the opinion percentages, plus settings like number of agents or time steps, model coefficients alpha.

+The function executeABM.m used Matlab's parallelization toolbox.
+If this is not installed on your machine, simply replace the parfor-loop by a for loop.